New Computational Techniques for a Faster Variation of BM3D Image Denoising: Second Wiener Filter Estimation

 The only difference in our approach from the original algorithm is that our reference blocks again tile the image as in the first estimate, which was done for computational purposes.
 Additional reference blocks are gained by translating the image and repeating the strategy and averaging the results, just as in the first step.
 Each of the translated cases are run in parallel.

 The 3D transform used in this stage is performed on all sets of matched blocks simultaneously.
-This is done by forming 5D tensors of dimensions $N\times N \times K \times B \times B$, where in the first 3 dimensions are the matched blocks, and the fourth and fifth dimensions take us to new reference blocks that tile the image.
-With these 5D tensors formed, the 3D transforms can be applied to all sets of matched blocks in one call.
+This is done by forming 5D tensors of dimensions $N\times N \times K \times B_y \times B_x$, where in the first 3 dimensions are the matched blocks, and the fourth and fifth dimensions take us to new reference blocks that tile the image.
+With these 5D tensors formed, the 3D transforms can be applied to all sets of matched blocks all at once.
 The filtering and aggregation rules in this step match the original algorithm precisely.